sockeqwe/website-old/_posts/2014-09-15-fragmentargs.md

 }
 {% endhighlight %}

+You may have noticed this line of code `FragmentArgs.inject(this);` in  `Fragment.onCreate(Bundle)`.
+This is the important thing where your fragment gets connected to the generated code.
+You may ask yourself: _"Do I have to override onCreate(Bundle)in every Fragment to add the the inject() method call?"_ .
+The answer is no. A powerful feature is that `FragmentArgs.inject(this);` supports inheritance.
+Simply add this line in your _base fragment_ and make all your fragments extends base fragment:

+{% highlight java %}
+public class BaseFragment extends Fragment {

+    @Override
+    public void onCreate(Bundle savedInstanceState){
+        super.onCreate(savedInstanceState);
+        FragmentArgs.inject(this); // read @Arg fields
+    }
+}
+{% endhighlight %}

+{% highlight java %}
+public class MyFragment extends BaseFragment {
+  @Arg
+  String title;

+  @Override
+  public View onCreateView(LayoutInflater inflater,
+    ViewGroup container, Bundle savedInstanceState) {

+      Toast.makeText(getActivity(), "Hello " + title,
+        Toast.LENGTH_SHORT).show();
+  }

+}
+{% endhighlight %}

-If you want to use it in your android application check out the [FragmentArgs project on github](https://github.com/sockeqwe/fragmentargs) where you will find more inforamtion about the api and how to use it.
+If you want to learn more about `FragmentArgs` check out the [FragmentArgs project on github](https://github.com/sockeqwe/fragmentargs) where you will find more information about the api and how to use it.
 FragmentArgs is available on maven central.